Welcome to my personal website!

 • PAHFIT & PAHFITcube

-I'm contributing to PAHFIT and applying it to decompose JWST spectra into individual emission bands.
-I created an additional collection of tools called PAHFITcube, to fit IFU datacubes and visualize the results in a convenient and consistent way.
+I have been using and contributing to PAHFIT to decompose JWST spectra and characterize emission band profiles (see also research highlight).
+I also created an additional collection of tools called PAHFITcube, to fit IFU datacubes and visualize the results in a convenient and consistent way.

 • SKIRT